-Photos are grouped by beneficial, chewing, sucking and soil insects.
-Just click on the photo and you'll get enough information to know what's happening to your veggies and why and what to do about it.
-You can also find the fact sheets listed by problem.
+Photos are grouped by beneficial, chewing, sucking, and soil insects.
+Just click on the photo and you'll get enough information to know what's happening to your veggies (and why) and what to do about it.
+You can also find the fact sheets listed by specific problems.

 Commercial Sites for Garden Insect Pest Identification

-This page is provided by a landscaping firm in Down County, Ireland. it's set up with photo sections of 'Friends' 'Bad Habits' and 'Enemies'.
-Click on the photo for more information and controls.
+This page is provided by a landscaping firm in Down County, Ireland. it's set up with photo sections of "Friends," "Bad Habits," and "Enemies."
+Click on the photos for more information and suggestions for controls.

 - Nature's Control Garden Pest ID

 A commercial site selling natural pest control as well as beneficials.
 They have great pictures and info on symptoms to watch for.
-Their solutions are generally the beneficial insects they sell.
+The recommended solutions typically involve beneficial insects sold on the site.

 Savvy Gardening: Easy-to-Use Guide to Vegetable Garden Pests